 - However, if you are between the ages of 18 and 44, you are 10 times more likely to be called as a marrow donor than other members of the Be The Match Registry.
 That’s because research shows cells from younger donors lead to more successful transplants.

 26. WHAT IS MY COMMITMENT IF I JOIN?

-• Keep us updated if your address changes, you have significant health changes or you change your mind about being a donor
+- Keep us updated if your address changes, you have significant health changes, or if you change your mind about being a donor

-If you decide you do not want to donate, let us know right away.
+If you are unable to donate, let us know right away.
 That way we can continue the search for another donor without dangerous delays for the patient.